Looking Ahead: Gaza War and UK Elections

 And so why in the world when you see that they're obviously anxious that when you're around this dog and they have to get close to the president, that's their job.

-And then they bite, and you saw some of the pictures of the clothing jacket.
+And you saw some of the pictures of the clothing jacket.

 These dogs have huge teeth.

-And it gets back to the idea if you were the vice president of the United States and you were swimming and you get out of the pool naked and you're nude and you prance around and there's female secretary
+And it gets back to the idea: if you were the vice president of the United States and you're swimming and you get out of the pool naked and you're nude and you prance around, and there's female

 I have taken maybe in my entire life, 10

-selfies, and usually they were something to send somebody to ask about, you know, a bad cut, or when I had a
+selfies, and usually they were something to send somebody to ask about, you know, a bad cut or when I had

 They're indifferent to other people around them.